-As we emerge from the turmoil and pain of the pandemic, parents in every corner of Montgomery County continue to deal with the alarming effects of COVID on children.
+As we emerge from the turmoil and pain of the pandemic, parents in every corner of Chester County continue to deal with the alarming effects of COVID on children.
 The community institutions that partner with parents to support their children's healthy development are also still reeling from the impact of COVID.
-Although not one child is known to have died from COVID in the county, nearly 2,400 Montgomery County adults perished, often leaving children without grandparents, aunts, uncles, cousins, and worse yet, one or both parents.1
+Although not one child is known to have died from COVID in the county, nearly 1,200 Chester County adults perished, often leaving children without grandparents, aunts, uncles, cousins, and worse yet, one or both parents.1

 The lives of children and families would have been much worse had good public policy not served as a life preserver.
 While parents were unable to work and schools were shuttered, federal flexibility and funds coupled with the Herculean efforts on the part of municipal, county, and school leaders provided extraordinary protections for children.
-These efforts especially buoyed children of color who otherwise would have fallen through the cracks.